Provincial Civil Service (Uttar Pradesh): Career progression

+At the divisional level, PCS officers are posted as additional divisional commissioners.
+Most divisions have two such posts, most common of them being Additional Commissioner (Executive) and Additional Commissioner (Judicial).
+There can be more than one Additional Commissioner (Judicial) in a division depending on pending revenue appeal cases.
+Sometime they are also posted as Joint Development Commissioner and Regional Food Controller at divisional level apart from concerned departmental cadre officers.

 In municipal corporations administered by the Department of Urban Development, PCS officers serve as municipal commissioners and additional municipal commissioners.

-In development authorities administered by the Department of Housing and Urban Planning, PCS officers generally serve as secretaries and as vice chairmen.
-PCS officers also serve as deputy CEOs and additional CEOs in Noida, Greater Noida and Yamuna Expressway Authorities, which come under the Department of Infrastructure and Industrial Development.
+In development authorities administered by the Department of Housing and Urban Planning, PCS officers generally serve as OSDs, joint secretaries, secretaries and as vice chairmen.

+PCS officers also serve as OSDs, deputy CEOs and additional CEOs in NOIDA (New Okhla Industrial Development Authority), Greater NOIDA and YEIDA (Yamuna Expressway Industrial Development Authority), which come under the Department of Infrastructure and Industrial Development.

+At the state secretariat, PCS officers serve as special secretaries, joint secretaries and deputy secretaries.
 On a deputation, a PCS officer can be sent to one of the various directorates as additional directors, directors and chief general manager, additional/joint managing directors, managing directors in state PSUs.

 After completion of two decades of service (generally till that period they reach up-to the level 14), those PCS officers who were directly recruited by Uttar Pradesh Public Service Commission (UPPSC) get promoted to the Indian Administrative Service, after confirmation by the Department of Personnel and Training of Government of India and the Union Public Service Commission.
 One-third of the total IAS strength in Uttar Pradesh is reserved for PCS officers (SCS quota).

 Salary structure

 Generally most of the PCS officers (only those who were directly recruited by UPPSC) get promoted into the IAS after reaching up-to the level of Special Secretary Grade.
 Those who don't get promotion to IAS then get pay level 15, and get classified as 'superseded'.
+Due to early promotion into IAS, Pay Level 14 and 15 are rarely given to PCS officers since 2021.

 Major concerns and reforms

 Promotion to IAS

 According to the Indian Administrative Service (Appointment by Promotion) Regulations, 1955, PCS officers are eligible for promotion to IAS after completion of eight years of service.
 But in reality, they are generally promoted to IAS after two decades in service.

 Some PCS officers moved to the Allahabad High Court, due to the anomalies in their seniority which slowed down their promotion for almost one decade.
 The matter was resolved in 2012 as mentioned in their latest gradation list.
+In 2023, two 1989 batch Naib Tehsildar recruits who got promoted to 2006 batch in PCS after serving as Tehsildars were also promoted into IAS.
+The officers, Umakant Tripathi and Narendra Singh were allocated 2018 batch in IAS as per seniority.